kabs-d/finer-multimodal-canonicalization/reports/bidirectional_decoder_transfer.md

 ## Two-layer MLP alignment controls

-The figures in the frozen-encoder summary show the two-layer MLP alone.
+The figures in the summary show the two-layer MLP alone.
 Its unaligned controls make the contribution of $Q$ explicit:

 | Pair and direction | Native MLP | Unaligned MLP | Oxford-​Q MLP | CUB-train-​Q MLP |